THAT BUSINESS OF MEANING

 If there's something culturally encoded that is keeping people from helping your company grow, that's keeping you from your customers, that's where we try to play.
 That's where we try to help you untangle that so that you can access that market.
 It sounds abstract the way I'm saying it, but certain brands need to - let's say if you're creating a premium brand in a historically non-premium or non-luxury category, there's a belief that you just don't pay extra for that, or there's a belief that this is not something that can be luxury.
 You change that belief by creating stories around it, or finding a belief underneath that belief that you can tap into, or creating a different kind of demand.
 It's just, how do you change context, create context that makes people behave in a way that makes your products make sense to them?

+When I read your work, there's something I encounter there that's really special.
+I think you make the stakes very high.
+You connect brand to belief and identity.
 You make it a real thing in a way that feels meaningful.
 I think that's what I resonate with.
-It's elevating all of it to a very - it's funny to think about elevating it to a human level, but the stakes feel real.
 I'm curious when you do sit down with a client, how do you talk, how do you define the role of brand and how do you make it clear to them?
 You've prepped them, like you said, they've come to you.

 They've been in our funnel.
 They've been in our orbit.
 I find oftentimes what we do explain to people to help level set in the beginning is that we very much believe brand first.
 Oftentimes brand is the product with the clients that we work with.

+People are paying the premium for the brand, but the brand informs everything else, including products, including user experience and journey, including your org chart, sales, everything, as well as the obvious stuff like marketing and the actual branding function.
+The brand is an organizing principle.
 I'm not the first person to say this, an organizing belief where if you saw the world through that lens then it spells out everything else about your company.
 That's what a brand does.
 It gives you this lens, this perspective through which to channel whatever the light of your company is, a specific point and it organizes all of your activities.
 People are usually relieved to hear that because brand usually feels separate or they feel like they're constantly making big decisions.
 But when you have a strong brand, you've made the only decision that counts, and everything gets filtered through that decision.

 Who are we?
 Or what are we meant to do in this world?
 When you filter everything through that decision, and it's already been made, and it's specific enough, and it's tied to culture, and it's tied to the future, everything you do is going to be on brand.
 It creates a real harmony in the company, a real simplicity.